- Prospective Students

 - International applicants: TOEFL, IELTS or PTE scores.

 - Current USC students and USC alumni are not required to submit an application fee, new test scores, or transcripts to verify degrees earned prior to their attendance at USC.
-All current USC students must include their recent USC academic work in the Academic History section of the application BUT are NOT required to submit a USC transcript.
-Every applicant must complete the Essays and Documents section of the application by submitting responses to the questions in the Downloadable Form that corresponds with the certificate identified on the application.
+All current USC students must include their recent USC academic work in the Academic History section of the application BUT are NOT required to submit an official USC transcript.
+An uploaded copy of the current STARS report will suffice.
+Visit the FAQ page for detailed instructions.

-- All other applicants must submit all documentation identified in the online application instructions including the application fee, official test scores, transcripts, additional information, and recommendations.
+- All other applicants must submit all documentation identified in the online application instructions.

 Applicants may apply for admission to begin the program in the fall or spring semesters as well as in the summer, depending on course availability.